Time Needed: 1-3 hours, Difficulty: Low, Cost: Minimal

 Q: How Do You Unscrew a Stripped Screw?

 A: You can either use the vise-grip method above or use a tap to retap the screw and then proceed as normal.
-Teethy stripped screw tools can also be used with a drill to pull them out.

-Video Tutorial on Stripped Bolt
+Video Tutorial on Broken Bolt

 Car Autance’ editors understand that not everyone is a text-based learner.
-For those kinesthetic people out there, we have your back with a video showing you exactly how to completely remove a stripped bolt.
+For those kinesthetic people out there, we have your back with a video showing you exactly how to completely remove a broken bolt.
 We pulled it from one of our favorite, and most trusted, sources and it’s a great additional resource.

 You can buy tools to help you remove a stripped bolt at almost every auto parts and home improvement store.
 As well as online stores like Amazon.
 You have a sea of options to select from.
 The ones we reach for are these Screw Extractors and Pliers.